Dr Jens Andersen

-Research expertise: Geology and extraction of critical metal resources, mineralogical characterisation, QEMSCAN, igneous petrology
+Research expertise: Geology and extraction of energy critical metal resources, applied and process mineralogy, QEMSCAN, igneous petrology

-Research profile: My research is concerned with critical metal resources for the low-carbon economy.
+Research profile: My research is concerned with energy critical metal resources.
 The magnitude of climate change caused by the human society has put intense political focus on energy storage and efficiency and carbon-neutral energy production.
 Most of these technologies use metals that have seen little historical demand (Co, Dy, In, Nd, Pd, Pt, etc), and this has led to concerns about supply security and high levels of national control on production and trade.

-I research where new critical metal resources may be found and how they may be extracted.
-I particularly focus on resources associated with magmatic systems.
+I research where new energy critical metal resources may be found and how they may be extracted.
+I particularly focus on resources associated with magmatic systems, which are the dominant primary resources of these metals.
 The ultimate goal is to increase the global availability of critical metal resources, in order to facilitate the transition to a low-carbon society.